jundalisay/superb/content/en/maharlika/laws/epira-irr/part-2/rule-11.md

-(b) No Distribution Utility shall be allowed to source from bilateral power supply contracts more than fifty percent (50%) of its total demand from an Affiliate engaged in generation, but such limitation shall not prejudice contracts entered into prior to the effective date of the Act.
+(b) No Distribution Utility shall be allowed to source from bilateral power supply contracts more than fifty percent (50%) of its total demand from an Affiliate engaged in generation, but such limitation shall not prejudice contracts entered into prior to the effective date .
 Page 42 of 100This limitation shall apply regardless of whether demand is expressed in terms of capacity or energy.
 Section 6.
 Encouragement of Participation in the WESM.